-Edita Holding for Investment
+Edita for Food Investment (Previously Edita Holding for Investment)

 The principal activities of the company are to participate in establishment of companies that issue financial instruments or increase its share capital.
 On 8 December 2022, Edita Holding for Investments had been established as Stock Authorised Enterprise with authorized and issued share capital of EGP 5 000 000.